 Everyday Communication with your FWC Residents

--- Get customizable blank letterhead with the NFPA Firewise logo on it here in Microsoft Word docx format..
-Insert your own FWC name in the header where you see "Foxwood - Slate Creek."
+-- Get customizable blank letterhead with the NFPA Firewise logo on it here in Microsoft Word docx format.
+The document will auto-download.
+Open it, and where you see "Foxwood - Slate Creek," insert your own FWC name in the header.
 If you can't open a Word doc, you have two options: 1) download this PDF with the NFPA logo but no FWC name above the black line, OR 2) we can provide you with a PDF that has both your FWC name and NFPA logo on it.
 You can print the PDF, place in your printer paper tray, then format your letter to start underneath the header.
 Use the Ask A Question contact form to request this, directed to Susan Rogers.
-Be sure to specify the name of your Firewise Community.-- Here's a great flyer from Deer Creek South Side (designed by Lorraine Gervais) which we hope to make available as a template that other FWCs can adapt.
-They also have a free website on Google -- check it out here.
+Be sure to specify the name of your Firewise Community.

 -- Lake Wildwood FWC has provided us with customizable Microsoft Word docxs based on materials they use for Forming Neighborhood Groups.
 Here are a sample Meeting Invitation, Contact Roster, Coordinators Agenda, and Participants Agenda, which you can download and tweak as needed to help set up and lead meetings in your own FWC.
 Thank you LWW!
 (If you can't open a Word docx, see above for contacting Susan Rogers to get PDFs.)
 At the Coalition's November 2022 meeting, Sharon Allen talked about Lake Wildwood's communications with their residents, including excellent tips on motivation and communication.
 Here is the Powerpoint (in PDF format) of her presentation which should give you good ideas for your own FWC.